-In the last two years, the school has invested significant resources to ensure students and families are fully aware of the importance of attending school.
-In 2017 the school built on the sub-school system adding an extra sub-school to the 2016 model, to accommodate for the increased number of students (Junior, Middle and Senior sub-schools) each facilitated by an Assistant Principal and headed by a Leading Teacher, working within a team of Year Level Coordinators, Wellbeing staff, including two Social Workers, a School Nurse, a Chaplain and Sub-School Assistants/Attendance Officers.
-A new Sub-School reception area was created to house the new student Wellbeing and Management structure (three sub-schools).
-Also a third Assistant Principal was appointed to support the increase of student numbers and the sub-school system.
-Part of the Sub-School Assistants' role is to contact parents on daily basis and liaising with the Student Managers and Wellbeing staff re: students at risk of not attending.
+The school's significant investment in the sub-school structure ensuring students and families are fully aware of the importance of attending school.
+In 2018 the school built on its strengths from previous years, accommodating the increase in student numbers (Junior, Middle and Senior sub-schools; each facilitated by an Assistant Principal and headed by a Leading Teacher, working within a team of Year Level Coordinators, Well-being staff, including two Social Workers, a Youth worker, a School Nurse, a Chaplain and Sub-School Assistants/Attendance Officers).
+In 2018 the school also implemented the Doctors in School Program which has proven to be very successful.
+Part of the Sub-School Assistants' role is to contact parents on daily basis and liaising with the Student Managers and Well-being staff re: students at risk of not attending.
 All student absences were followed up by the Student Managers and support was provided to students "at risk".

-The student retention, percentage of Year 7 students who remain at the school through to Year 10, is similar to like schools and is slightly below the state median.
-The 4-year average (2014-2017) is higher than like schools, which is a pleasing result.
+The student retention, percentage of Year 7 students who remain at the school through to Year 10, is similar to like schools and is above the state median.
+The 4-year average (2015-2018) is higher than like schools, which is a very pleasing result.

-The percentage of students from Years 10 to 12 going on to further studies or full-time employment is similar to like schools and at the state median.
-The four year (2014 - 2017) trend average is at the state median.
-In 2017 the school continued to employ an SBAT Coordinator, working within the Careers/Pathways Team and that has continued to improve the number of students gaining school based apprenticeships.
-The Pathways counselling process implemented at the school in the last three years (student, parents & careers counsellor attending a final counselling meeting ensuring the right pathway has been chosen by the student) has contributed to the great improvement in the subject selection and pathways process.

-In 2017, all students who left the school from Year 10 to 12 have had a pathway to further studies, apprenticeships or sustainable employment.
+The percentage of students from Years 10 to 12 going on to further studies or full-time employment is similar to like schools and above the state median.
+The four year (2015 - 2018) average is similar to like schools and slightly above the state median.
+In 2018 the school continued to employ an SBAT Coordinator, working within the Careers/Pathways Team and that has continued to improve the number of students gaining school based apprenticeships.
+The Pathways counselling process implemented at the school in the last three years (student, parents & careers counselor attending a final counselling meeting/session) ensuring the right pathway has been chosen by the student has contributed to the great improvement in the subject selection and pathways process.
+In 2018, all students who left the school from Year 10 to 12 have had a pathway to further studies, apprenticeships or sustainable employment.